Dynamics and thermodynamics of the S = 5/2 almost Heisenberg triangular lattice antiferromagnet K2Mn(SeO3)2

 Figure~\ref{fig:magnetometry}(b) shows the field dependence of magnetization measured by the pulsed-field magnetometry (solid lines) at $T = 1.3$ K, when the field sweeps up.
 The right axis shows the corresponding derivatives $dM/dH$.
 A 1/3 magnetization plateau is observed when the field is applied along the $c$ axis, which is consistent with that measured by the Faraday balance magnetometer at a lower temperature $T = 0.2$ K (green circles).
 On the contrary, for $H \parallel a$, the magnetization increases monotonically until saturation, pointing to anisotropic interactions in the Hamiltonian.
 At $T = 0.2$ K, the plateau phase starts at the critical field $\mu_0H_{c1} \approx 7.4(2)$ T and ends at $\mu_0H_{c2} \approx 10.0(2)$ T. The saturation field is $\mu_0H_{\text{sat}} \approx 23.5(5)$ T, and the saturated moments are 4.72 $\mu_B$ when $H \parallel c$ and 4.42 $\mu_B$ when $H \parallel a$, suggesting a weak easy-axis type anisotropy.
 The corresponding in-plane and out-of-plane components of the g-tensor can be estimated as $g_{a} =1.77$ and $g_c =1.86$, respectively.
+The reduced g-factors from the free-ion value is due to crystal-field effects and spin-orbit coupling.
 Assuming the simplest nearest-neighbor XXZ Hamiltonian, one can use the exact spin wave result for the saturation field $g_c\mu_BH_{\text{sat}} = 3S(J_{xy}+2J_{zz})$.
 Because $S=5/2$ is large, we can estimate the exchange parameters from $H_{\text{sat}}$ and the classical critical field for the onset of the plateau phase $g_c\mu_BH_{\text{c1}} = 3SJ_{xy}$ \cite{Miyashita1986,Yamamoto2014} as $J_{zz} = 0.115(2)$ meV and $J_{xy} = 0.106(3)$ meV.
 This gives the exchange ratio $\Delta \equiv J_{xy}/J_{zz} \approx 0.92(3)$, revealing that the system is very close to the Heisenberg limit.